dxw/playbook/src/tech/web-accessibility.md

 ### Prioritisation

 Ultimately you should be looking to resolve all accessibility issues.
-Where there's time and budgetary constraints, then prioritise those which have the highest level of user impact, such as critical or serious.
+Where there are time and budgetary constraints, then prioritise those which have the highest level of user impact, such as critical or serious.
 Add any unresolved issues to an accessibility statement with explanation for when you anticipate they will be fixed.
 Every release must be accessibility tested.